Long Term Care of Older Adults: The Qualified Income Trust

 By 2030, all Baby Boomers will be more than 65 years old.
-Long-term care and related medical assistance will become an even greater concern to them and their families.
+Long-term care and related medical help will become an even greater concern to them and their loved ones.
 For millions of Americans, paying for that care may prove nearly impossible without the help of Medicaid.

 Not everyone is eligible for Medicaid.
 In addition to asset limits, Medicaid recipients face income restrictions.
-If you live in a state that imposes an income cap on Medicaid eligibility, you may need to take advantage of a type of trust called a Qualified Income Trust (QIT) to qualify for Medicaid and ensure your long-term health care services are paid for.
+Suppose you live in a state with a gross income cap on Medicaid eligibility.
+In that case, you may need to take advantage of a type of trust called a Qualified Income Trust (QIT) to qualify for Medicaid and ensure your long-term health care services are paid for.

 Medicare vs. Medicaid

 Many people confuse Medicare, a federal program, with Medicaid, a state and federal program.
-Medicare is an optional health insurance program available to all Americans age 65 or older through the Social Security Administration.
+Medicare is an optional health insurance program available to all Americans aged 65 or older through the Social Security Administration.
 Your assets and income are not considered for Medicare eligibility purposes.
-In contrast, Medicaid is a state-run health insurance program designed specifically for low-income people with limited financial means.
+In contrast, Medicaid is a state-run health insurance program for low-income people with limited financial means.

 In all states, Medicaid covers long-term nursing home care (Long-Term Care Medicaid).
-“Waivers" are state-specific Medicaid programs that cover Home and Community-Based Services (HCBS) for individuals who live outside of nursing homes, including in-home care settings or assisted living.
+“Waivers" are state-specific Medicaid programs covering Home and Community-Based Services (HCBS) for people outside of nursing homes, including in-home care settings or assisted living.

 Long-Term Care (LTC) Medicaid is considered an entitlement program — if you qualify, you are entitled to coverage — while waivers, which cap the number of enrollees, are not.
 That means you might qualify for HCBS but still be unable to enroll.
 Waivers may also limit Medicaid services based on your location within a state or your medical diagnosis.

 Spend-Down States vs. Income Cap States

-States differ in how they treat applicants with monthly incomes that exceed the Medicaid income limit, which is generally 300% of the Federal Benefit Rate (in 2022, this amount is $2,523/month for an individual).
+States differ in treating applicants with monthly incomes exceeding the Medicaid income limit, which is generally 300% of the Federal Benefit Rate.